-Venue is an important but often overlooked part of a lawsuit.
+Venue is an essential but often overlooked part of a lawsuit.
 In any personal injury case, you must choose where to file your lawsuit—including which county to file in.
-Depending on your case, there may be only one location where you can file, or you may have your choice of several locations.
+Depending on your case, there may be only one location where you can file, or you may have your choice of several areas.
 These are known as the venue or venues for your case.

 - The county where the accident happened, in any case involving an accident

 - The county where the defendant conducts their business or has their office if they are a business

 An experienced lawyer will know which venues are available to you.